dsagman/picat/readme_hakank_comments4.md

 - The list of possible spells is built up by addition, `++`, rather than starting with all and removing.
 At first I tried removing, but the logic was complex to use `delete` and hard to implement.
 Accumulating allowed spells was much more straightforward to code.
 - Also, the ability to reassign, `:=`, or what the functional people call *mutability*, can be very handy. *Unsafe* as the functional crowd calls it, yes, but oh so nice.
 However, like any good weapon, one must be careful to not cut off your own foot, so be careful when reassigning variable values.
 Standard Prolog, fyi, has only immutable variables.

-hakank4: I'm not so sure about "unsafe" here, since I have to explicitly change unification to reassignment.
+hakank4x: I'm not so sure about "unsafe" here, since I have to explicitly change unification to reassignment.
 I would instead have called reassingment "unpure" in the context of functional programming, but then I'm not a "pure" functional programmer. :-)
+DS: Yes, impure is the right word.
+Good suggestion, I had not remembered the right term.

 - **The key to this problem is trying all of the possible spells that are available.
 That's where `member` comes in.** This line